ryan-txn/tp/docs/UserGuide.md

 ```

-### Log Commands:
+### Meal Log Commands:

+- Meal entries are managed in the meal log.
+With it user's can view their tracked meals.

 #### Show Meal History: `log meals`
-- Displays the history of the meals you've eaten over the chosen timespan.
+- Displays the log of all meal entries along with their Timestamp in Date Time format.
 - Example Usage
 ```
 log meals